Donald-Watts/Ontos-AI/README.md

 ## Why It Matters

 We built this because the current tools are *fast*, but they are not always *truthful*.
 They process language, but they don’t understand meaning.
 They amplify patterns, but they do not care for the user or the outcome.
-Ontosophic AI changes that.
+Ontos AI changes that.

 ### Ontos is:

 * A **truth-tending engine** that reflects your logic back to you.
 * A **resonance-checker** for decisions, not just a word generator.
-* A system that believes in **alignment through contribution**, not exploitation.
+* A system that believes in **alignment through contribution**.

 It is designed for: